BioMorphic-Intelligence-Lab/edubot/README.md

  Command                            |  Effect
 ------------------------------------|---------------------------------------------------
+`ros2 launch lerobot sim_position.launch.py`  |  Launches the simulation and `rviz` visualization with the robot in position control mode
-`ros2 launch lerobot sim.launch.py`  |  Launches the simulation and `rviz` visualization `ros2 launch lerobot rviz.launch.py` |  Launches the `rviz` visualization and a joint position interface which lets you play with the robot
+`ros2 launch lerobot sim_velocity.launch.py`  |  Launches the simulation and `rviz` visualization with the robot in velocity control mode
+`ros2 launch lerobot rviz.launch.py` |  Launches the `rviz` visualization and a joint position interface which lets you play with the robot
-`ros2 run lerobot lerobot_hw`         |  Starts the Hardware driver for the robot `ros2 run controllers example_traj` |  Starts the an controller that commands a periodic example trajectory
+`ros2 launch lerobot hw_position.launch.py`  |  Launches the hardware interface with the robot in position control mode `ros2 launch lerobot hw_velocity.launch.py`  |  Launches the hardware interface with the robot in velocity control mode `ros2 run controllers example_traj` |  Starts the cpp controller that commands a periodic example trajectory `ros2 run python_controllers example_traj`  | Starts the python controller that commands a periodic example trajectory

 ### For Virtual Machine Users